Bomma-Pranay/InterviewBit/README.md

 # Linked-list-interview-problems
-Contains almost all linked list interview problems with solution in Python
+Contains almost all linked list interview problems with solutions in Python